Advances in Scriptwriting

 Students are expected to maintain a professional standard of dress and hygiene at all times.

 Photography or recording of any kind is strictly prohibited in the classroom areas without permission from the Academy’s staff.

-Decisions made by the Academy regarding the selection of instructors, the allocation of students to study groups, the material for that study group and any roles allocated are final and not open to negotiation.
+Decisions made by the Academy regarding the selection of instructors, the allocation of students to study groups, the material for that study group, and any roles allocated are final and not open to negotiation.

 It is important to note that the Academy does not accept responsibility for students beyond the scheduled teaching hours on the RADA premises.
-These are Monday to Friday 9am to 6pm.
-Parents are therefore advised to ensure that adequate supervision of activities undertaken in the evening and at weekends is provided, as appropriate, during the duration of the course.